suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 [^Cables]: The greater the distance in cabling, the greater the loss in signal power due to cable resistance.
 Bring signal back up to acceptable levels when long chains.

 # Mixing:

 ***Decibels***:

-Decibel is a logarithmic unit.
-A logarithm is the power or exponent to which we raise a certain number - or base.
+A decibel is a logarithmic unit.
+A logarithm is a power or exponent to which we raise a certain number - or base.

 An exponential change in power is perceived as a linear change in loudness.

-When dealing with sound, the base is always 10 since the decible is, be definition, a base 10 logarithm.
+When dealing with sound, the base is always 10 since the decibel is, by definition, a base 10 logarithm.

-There is a distinction between ***loudness, intensity and power.***
+There is a distinction between ***loudness, intensity, and power.***

-***Loudness*** is a perception of the strenght of a signal. ***Intensity or power*** are measurable entities.
+***Loudness*** is a perception of the strength of a signal. ***Intensity or power*** is measurable entities.
 Power is the amount of energy generated or dissipated per unit of time.
 It is measured in joules per second.

 ***Power*** is usually given in ***watts.***
 $$